netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ## RESTCONF Example to Retrieve Immutable Configuration {#RESTCONF-example}

-  {{RESTCONF-with-immutability}} illustrates an RESTCONF example to retrieve "user-groups" configuration in \<system\> with "with-immutability" query parameter and the response a server might return.
+  {{RESTCONF-with-immutability}} illustrates an RESTCONF request example to retrieve "user-groups" configuration in \<system\> with "with-immutability" query parameter and the response a server might return.

 ~~~~